SwiftGGTeam/the-swift-programming-language-in-chinese/CONTRIBUTING.md

 Use the following steps when creating a new pull request:

 1. Create a local fork of this repository with your changes.
-2. Test that your changes build locally by running `swift package plugin generate-documentation --target TSPL --transform-for-static-hosting`.
+2. Test that your changes build locally by running `make preview`.
 3. Create a pull request in this repository.

 Within a few days,